Alex-Lee-Myers/AllBallCallServer/README.md

 Due to the nature of this project being required to reach MVP within 25 days, from server to client side, a host of packages were implemented to quicken progress on the client side.

-- TypeScript
+- BcrpytJS
-- Tailwind CSS 3.0
+- Express
-- Headless UI
+- .env
-- React-Router-Dom
+- JsonWebToken
-- React-Player
+- PostgreSQL

-#### Who designed the logo?
+- Sequelize

-Well, I did!
-I have ove
+- UUID

 #### Who designed the logo?